nadrane/blog/source/_posts/regex-and-automated-test-fuzzing.md

 The biggest takeaway is that fuzzing is an simple and inexpensive way to enumerate enormous sets of inputs and identify bugs in your software.
 This fuzzer took less than an hour to write.

-The most important caveat, however, is that this fuzzer's blessing of a couple million input combinations __does not__ verify the correctness of my program.
+But remember, this fuzzer's blessing of a couple million input combinations __does not__ verify the correctness of my program.
 Not even close.
-A fuzzer is a tool to identify potential errors; however, unless you enumerate all possible inputs (completely impossible in this case where they are infinite), you are not guaranteed your program is error free.
+A fuzzer is a tool to identify potential errors.
+Unless you enumerate all possible inputs (completely impossible in this case where they are infinite), you are not guaranteed your program is error free.